PopescuStefanRadu/learnt/angular.md

  - Value \(inject value)

 multi-provider \(multi) - add extra instance but inject all of them

+`NgModule` import order counts, because the `Injectable`s get registered into the same `Injector`, so if there is a conflict for a `InjectionToken`, the latest is kept, while the previous is discarded.
+Effectively `map.put()`

 router - can nest router outlets using child routes